RTradeLtd/go-datastores/sql/README.md

 ## Easy (Automatic)

 The `postgres` datastore has some helper utility to enable automatic table and index creation, as well as the ability to recreate the table by dropping it, and creating it.
-The following will make it easy to do this:
+Note that this setting requires `RunMigrations` also set to true.
+If not the `CreateIndex` setting will be ignored.
+The following options can be used to enable table creation, and index creation:

 ```Go